xapi-project/xen-api/ocaml/sdk-gen/java/autogen/xen-api/src/main/resources/README.txt

 For community content, blogs, and downloads, visit https://www.citrix.com/community/citrix-developer/

-To network with other developers using Citrix Hypervisor visit https://discussions.citrix.com/forum/101-hypervisor-formerly-xenserver/
+To network with other developers using XenServer visit https://discussions.citrix.com/forum/101-hypervisor-formerly-xenserver/